casaislabs/KeywordChain/README.md

 MessageChain
     √ should initialize with the first keyword
     √ should allow adding a valid message
-    √ should revert when adding a message without the required keyword √ should revert when adding a message with an empty text √ should revert when adding a message with text exceeding the maximum length √ should validate keywords correctly
+    √ should revert when adding a message with invalid keyword characters √ should search for messages containing a specific keyword √ should revert when adding a message with an empty text √ should revert when adding a message exceeding max length √ should validate keywords correctly
     √ should retrieve messages in a paginated manner
-    √ should revert when retrieving messages with an invalid range √ should search for messages containing a specific keyword √ should revert when searching with an invalid keyword √ should retrieve the last message in the chain
+    √ should revert when retrieving out-of-range messages √ should retrieve the last message
+    √ should emit event when message is added
 ```

 ---